louyshong/Brushless-Motor-Controller/README.md

 - Lulwa Alkhalifa
 - Tuck Hong

 To run the code, copy and paste each file into mbed IDE.
+Or equally use the .bin compiled file.
 Using standard libraries supplied in the coursework material.